Zeioth/wofi-emoji/README.md

 ## 🌟 Support the project
 Star this repository and vote the [AUR package](https://aur.archlinux.org/packages/wofi-emoji) to increase the visibility of the project.

+## Roadmap
+This project is community driven.
+If you have a proposal, send a PR and I will review it.